akhilpothineni/endOfYearProject/README.md

 # Version 1.0.0
 Basic Idle Clicker With Simple Points and Upgrades

-To Run the project Run the Unity file Attached
+To Run the project Run the file called MainScene.unity.
+Make sure that all the assets are downloaded.